francabrera/ibmqx-user-guides/rst/beginners-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/005-Qubit_Phase.rst

 |

-When the qubit is in the \|0> state, Z doesn’t do much.
+When the qubit is in the \|0> state, Z doesn’t seem to do much.
 But when the qubit is in the :math:`|+\rangle` state, you can see that Z flips the state from :math:`|+\rangle` to :math:`|-\rangle`.